elixir-search/sample/README.md

 ## About Searchex Repos and Collections

-Searchex supports the exchange of searchable document repositories.
-Searchex repositories are managed by Git and downloadable from anywhere on the Internet.
-You can install a Searchex repository on your Searchex host in seconds.
+With Searchex you can exchange searchable document repositories.
+Searchex repositories are managed by Git.
+Download and install a Searchex repository on your host with one simple command.

 Each Searchex `repo` contains one or more `collections`.
-Each `collection` is defined by a `config` file - a yaml file with indexing and search parameters.
+Each `collection` has a `config` file - a yaml file with indexing and search parameters.

 To install this Sample Repo on your system, use the command: